-According to government statistics, a pedestrian is injured in a traffic accident every 8 minutes.
+According to National Highway Traffic Safety Administration statistics, a pedestrian is injured in a traffic accident every 8 minutes.
 Likewise, one pedestrian is killed every two hours.

-When more than a ton of metal and glass on wheels collides with a human being, it can be devastating for both the victim and a family.
+When a vehicle collides with a human being, it can be devastating for both the victim and their family.
 With the increases in distracted driving (cell phone calls and texting), more pedestrians than ever are in danger of being in a pedestrian accident.

 If you or a loved one has been the victim of a pedestrian accident, you need to be sure that your medical and financial needs are covered.

 Who Is Most Likely To Be Injured?

 Pedestrian accidents can happen to anyone, but they are most prevalent for the elderly and children.
 The rate of death for those over the age of 70 who are involved in pedestrian accidents is twice as high as for those under 70.